 Both parties shall:

+Openly share information and research pertaining to the deployment of OFN in Canada, and invite participation of interested parties in this process.

-Maintain collaboration participant confidentiality in accordance with this agreement, governing laws and regulations;
+Maintain collaboration participant confidentiality in accordance with this agreement, governing laws and regulations, where specifically requested and in accordance with the governing laws of the participant’s country;

-Participate in Agreed evaluation activities; and
+Where feasible, participate in evaluation activiites developed in the course of this Agreement; and

 Meet (face-to-face or on-line) at least quarterly to share information.